mpailab/pylext/README.md

 ```
 Expansion of this definition consists of following steps:
 - Add grammar rule `stmt -> 'guard' test EOL`
-- Convert syntax tree of initial macro definition to python syntax.
+- Convert syntax tree of initial macro definition to Python syntax.

   Here right-hand part of rule contains 3 elements but only one is nonconstant, so
   macro expansion function variable `macro_guard_0` has one argument.